 WACC: Compiler Lab

 The WACC Compiler Lab lasts for the majority of the Spring term.
 As part of the lab, you will be designing and bulding a compiler for the WACC programming language from scratch.
 The lab is assessed at 3 milestones, which are spread throughout the term.
 The tasks require strong Java implementation skills and knowledge of the ARM acrhitecture, so be sure to review your notes from the first year.

 We will distribute the documentation for the WACC lab early in the Spring term, as well as how to access a reference implementation of a WACC compiler.
 There is a lot to read and experiment with, so be sure to start looking over this material early.

-The first coursework of the Compilers course (CO221) will provide an introduction to the WACC language via a specification writing exercise.
+The first coursework of the Compilers module (CO221) will provide an introduction to the WACC language via a specification writing exercise.